 However, it is critically important that you do replace these items in your kitchen.
 If you don't, you risk experiencing continuing symptoms from gluten and slowing your healing process substantially.

 Here is what you'll need to get started:

-Stainless steel or solid aluminum pans and lids with no non-stick coating on them do not require replacement, and in fact can be shared between gluten and gluten-free foods as long as they are sterilizes in between uses.
+Stainless steel or solid aluminum pans and lids with no non-stick coating on them do not require replacement, and in fact, can be shared between gluten and gluten-free foods as long as they are sterilized in between uses.
 Take care to root out any food residue along the seams before you put them into gluten-free service.

 Cutting Boards -

 By nature, used cutting boards have scratches in them ...
 And like the scratches in other types of cookware; the scratches in your cutting boards can harbor microscopic deposits of gluten.

 Therefore, you'll need to have separate cutting boards and keep them only for gluten-free use.
 Make sure you add a separate gluten-free cutting board for your meat carving as well, since some marinades contain gluten would be another cause of cross-contamination.